Information You Need Before You Apply

 Your personal identification number (PIN) from any past unemployment claims

 Choose How to Get Your Benefits

 You can choose to have your benefits paid in one of two ways.
-You can have them put on a debit card from the UIA.
-Or you can have your benefits directly deposited into your bank or credit union account.
+You can have them put on a debit card from the Unemployment Insurance Agency (UIA), or you can have your benefits directly deposited into your bank or credit union account.
 If you choose direct deposit, you will need the routing transit number and your account number.